The aim is not output. The aim is steadiness in language.

 This is a six-week practice in attention and language.
+We write daily.
+We write fast.

 Each week introduces a new framework:

 Sometimes the page becomes a film: jump cuts, close-ups, crossfades.
+Sometimes we inhabit objects: a crumpled €5 bill, a mirror in a public toilet, your phone.

 We write before judging.
 We follow impulse before meaning.
 We continue when resistance appears.

 Small.
 Focused.
-Generous.
+Generous with attention.

 “It connected the dots in a way I could never have done alone.”